IBM-Bluemix-Docs/cloud-object-storage-infrastructure/buckets.md

 **Sample Request** Custom ACL

-This is an example of specifying a custom ACL to allow for another user using their username to view the ACL for the "apiary" bucket, but not to list objects stored inside the bucket.
+This is an example of specifying a custom ACL to allow for another user using their user name to view the ACL for the "apiary" bucket, but not to list objects stored inside the bucket.
 A third account is given full access to the same bucket as another element of the same ACL.
 All authenticated users of the system can list objects in the bucket.

 ```http
 PUT /apiary?acl= HTTP/1.1